smart-duck/veradco/built-in_plugins/harbor_proxy_cache_populator/README.md

               key: hPW
 ```

+## Dry run mode

+dryRun is a parameter of each Veradco plugin.
+It is managed by Veradco upstream (accept, no patch) but each plugin can manage it if they do things outside an admission controller scope.
+As it is the case for this plugin, it manages the dryRun parameter as follow:
+- Only logs actions.
+- In case the plugin parameter "replacementArch" is defined, it executes the first step (get OCI manifest) and logs what should be done in the final/second step (get layers manifest).
+Otherwise, it only logs the fisrt step.

 ## DEBUG mode

 Debug mode can be use to test deployment of this plugin in your cluster.
 You just have to define the HARBORPCP_DEBUG environment variable as follow (the value does not matter):